cjdbarlow/Part-One/drug_monitoring.md

 Drugs that typically require monitoring have a:
 * Narrow target range
 * Significant pharmacokinetic variability
-* Relationship between the concentration in plasma and clinical effets
+* Relationship between the concentration in plasma and clinical effects
 * Determined concentration range
 * Validated monitoring assay